 Regardless of the situation, entering a divorce is stressful for everyone involved.
-Whether it’s the wife or the husband who initiated the divorce, it takes a whole lot of time and energy from both parties to go through the process, especially when one or both of the spouses have a significant number of assets.
-Entering a divorce could mean losing everything if you aren’t careful.
+Whether it’s the wife who initiated it or the husband, it takes a whole lot of time and energy from both parties to go through the process, especially when one or both of the spouses have a significant number of assets.
+For wealth that they either possess or inherit, entering a divorce could mean losing everything if you aren’t careful.
 Add kids into the mix and things get even more complicated.

-If you’re entering a marriage and have assets you want protected (or if you’d rather just be safer than sorry), writing up a prenuptial agreement might be a good idea for you.
+This is why if you’re entering a marriage and have assets you want protected or if you’d rather just be safer than sorry, writing up a prenuptial agreement might be a good idea for you.

 A prenuptial agreement is an arrangement made by a couple before they get married, which details the ownership of their respective assets should their marriage unexpectedly fail (due to death or divorce).

 It’s important to know the dos and don’ts of a prenuptial agreement in Texas.
 Prenups can include anything from common assets like furniture and vehicles to larger assets, such as estates and other properties.
 This is especially helpful if one of the parties has an heir for whom they want to leave their property should they pass away unexpectedly.
 If this type of detail is left out of the agreement, the court will ultimately decide what assets go to which family member so that all family members will benefit equally.

 Aside from protecting the children in the event of an unexpected death, prenups can also protect the other spouse in the same situation.
 Most people don’t think of prenuptial agreements in this manner but the fact is, if you detail the ownership of certain loaned items, a prenup can prevent creditors from going after your spouse once you have passed on.

 Other common items that are included in prenuptial agreements include: retirement benefits, management of joint bank accounts and household bills, tax deductions, investments and a number of other items that could potentially help outline and distribute the assets and finances from a marriage.